RGB-D SLAM in Indoor Planar Environments with Multiple Large Dynamic Objects: Evaluation

 \subsection{Background reconstruction}

-We qualitatively evaluate the reconstruction result in sequence 3 (\Cref{fig:reconstruction}).
+We qualitatively evaluate the reconstruction result of \textit{seq3} (\Cref{fig:reconstruction}).
 Since we have no ground truth segmentation, we re-collect a new sequence with the same camera trajectory but no dynamic objects to recover the true background.
 As shown in the results, RF$^*$ maps the dynamic objects into the static background model.
-CF has mapped the same static object twice, which is cause by wrong camera pose estimation.
+CF has mapped the same static object twice, which is caused by wrong camera pose estimation.
 Only our proposed method can remove all dynamic objects and correctly reconstruct the background.